terminalofcats/terminal/README.md

-<h1><div align="center">
-Cat Terminal
-</div></h1>
+# <div align="center">Terminal of Cats</div>

-Cat Terminal is an open source Python framework for building voice and multimodal conversational agents.
-It handles the complex orchestration of AI services, network transport, audio processing, and multimodal interactions, letting you focus on creating engaging experiences.
+**Terminal of Cats** is an open-source Python framework for building voice and multimodal conversational agents.
+It handles the complex orchestration of AI services, network transport, audio processing, and multimodal interactions, allowing you to focus on creating engaging and interactive experiences.

+---

-## What you can build
+## What You Can Build

 - **Voice Assistants**: [Natural, real-time conversations with AI](https://demo.dailybots.ai/)
 - **Interactive Agents**: Personal coaches and meeting assistants